 We considered different resources based on where a person may be in their investing journey.
 We wanted to include companies that offer educational value for young investors in particular, but also for more experienced investors as well.

-Why should you use investing tools and resources?
+Who should use the best investing tools and resources?

-Investing tools and resources may assist by providing methods to achieve better investment performance, although that isn’t always the case.
-Alternatively, the resources may help you learn facts and techniques about investing without making common investing mistakes first
+Investing tools and resources should be used by new and experienced investors looking for assistance and methods to potentially achieve better investment performance.
+Alternatively, the resources may help you learn facts and techniques about investing without making common investing mistakes first.

 For example, Empower’s financial management offering can help you properly diversify your investments.
 By doing this, you can avoid learning firsthand that a portfolio that isn’t diversified can quickly decline in value if your main investment falters.